minhanhkhuat/minhanh.intern.focusbear/git_understanding.md

 - Wasted Time During Regressions: Messages like `fixed stuff`, `debug`, or `working on PR` force future developers to manually check out and read every single code diff to understand what that commit actually did.
 - Loss of Historical Context: Code comments tell you *what* the code is doing now, but commit messages tell you why a choice was made months ago.
 Without clear messages, teams often accidentally re-introduce old bugs because they didn't understand why a specific workaround was added in the past.

+# Creating & Reviewing Pull Requests

+1. Why are PRs important in a team workflow?
+- Quality Assurance Gatekeeper: PRs ensure that no code enters the main codebase without being reviewed by at least one other engineer, drastically reducing the number of bugs that make it to production.
+- Knowledge Sharing: Reviewing a PR allows team members to stay informed about changes happening in parts of the application they aren't actively working on, preventing siloed knowledge.
+- Continuous Integration Integration: PRs serve as the perfect trigger point for automated testing pipelines (CI/CD) to run linting, formatting, and unit tests before human reviewers even look at the code.

+2. What makes a well-structured PR?

+A great Pull Request provides immediate clarity and respects the reviewer's time:
+- Clear, Actionable Title: Uses conventional framing so reviewers know the scope at a glance.
+- The "Why" and "What" Description: A summary explaining what problem this PR solves and why the chosen approach was taken.
+- Testing Instructions: Step-by-step guidance on how the reviewer can pull the branch locally and verify that the feature works as intended.
+- Visual Aids: Screenshots or GIFs showing the before-and-after state for any user interface (UI) modifications.

+3. What did you learn from reviewing an open-source PR?

+Reviewing public open-source pull requests highlights the importance of asynchronous empathy and constructive feedback.
+In large projects, reviews aren't just about catching syntax errors—they are deeply focused on architectural patterns, edge cases, and future maintenance costs.
+I observed that effective code reviews use polite, non-defensive language, frame critiques as questions and focus entirely on improving the codebase rather than criticizing the author.